Last Updated on October 25, 2022 by Griselda M.

 A rose-style pot, for example, measuring 6” x 8” for large plants would need to be sealed.
 This promotes healthy root activity for the plants and provides better insulation.
 The following are more benefits of sealing your terracotta pots.

-So do you really have to seal your terracotta pots?
+So do you have to seal your terracotta pots?
 The answer is yes.
-If you have a need for some odd-shaped pots, we recommend sealing them.
+If you need some odd-shaped pots, we recommend sealing them.
 The sealant will provide a water-tight-like plastic coating for your pots but without destroying the quality of the porous material.
 A jar of the Universal Terra Cotta Sealer can go a long way already.

 Planting Herbs: Nontoxic Sealant For Terracotta Pots